odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 =========

 This section provides an overview of the actions that trigger `API calls
-<https://en.wikipedia.org/wiki/API>`_ for tax computation, and how to send an electronic invoice for
+<https://en.wikipedia.org/wiki/API>`_ for tax computation, along with instructions on how to send
-goods (NF-e) for government validation.
+electronic invoices for goods (NF-e) and services (NFS-e) for government validation.

 .. warning::
    Please note that each |API| call incurs a cost.
 Be mindful of the actions that trigger these